Skip to navigation Skip to content

 Extension due to disability or circumstances beyond the student's control + Read more ...

-Students that have exceeded the reasonable time or limit of assistance for their course of study can have an extension of up to one year if:
+Students who have exceeded the reasonable time or limit of assistance for their course of study can have an extension of up to one year if:

-• the student's progress has been impeded by physical, psychiatric or intellectual disability or other circumstances beyond the control of the student
+• the student's progress has been delayed by physical, psychiatric or intellectual disability or other circumstances beyond their control and

 • the education provider recommends in writing that the student continues the course, and